reynhout/chrx/README.md

 complicated, and instructions are outside the scope of this README.

-To point **chrx** at your cache, just set the `CHRX_WEB_ROOT` environment variable before running the `go` script, like this:
+To point **chrx** at your cache, just set the `CHRX_WEB_ROOT` environment variable before running the `chrx` script, like this:

 ```
 export CHRX_WEB_ROOT="http://myserver/chrx"
 cd ; curl -O $CHRX_WEB_ROOT/go && sh go
 ```
+-->

 <a name="compatibility"></a>
 ## compatibility